ClickCease

 The Boppy recalled loungers

 The U.S. Consumer Product Safety Commission (CPSC) has issued an alert to consumers to stop using Podster Infant Loungers immediately after two babies suffocated to death while using these loungers.
+According to the alert, the potentially dangerous products are baby pillows.
+The product line includes the Podster Infant Lounger, Podster Plush, Bummzie, and Podster Playtime.

 Why These Infant Loungers Are Dangerous

 Their noses and mouths were blocked by the Podster or another object, and as a result, the babies – 17-days-old and 4-months old respectively – died.
-In what is an unusual move, Leachco responded on its website to explain why it is refusing to recall these dangerous products.
+In what is an unusual move, Leachco responded on its website to explain why it refuses to recall these dangerous products.
 The company said the Podster is not a “sleep product” and comes with “clear warnings” that it should not be placed on a bed or crib or be used for unsupervised sleep.

 Leachco said the CPSC believes all infant loungers are dangerous because parents and caregivers commonly ignore those warnings and use them for unsupervised sleep.
 So far, about 180,000 of these Podster loungers have been sold since 2009 at major retailers such as Walmart, Amazon, Buy Buy Baby, Macy’s, Bed Bath & Beyond, and more.